 (Gering, Neb.)
-Video - Gov. Dave Heineman today was joined by state officials in launching the first phase of a statewide radio network for emergency response personnel that will be the vehicle for providing interoperable communication to first responders across Nebraska in the coming year.
+Gov. Dave Heineman today was joined by state officials in launching the first phase of a statewide radio network for emergency response personnel that will be the vehicle for providing interoperable communication to first responders across Nebraska in the coming year.

 The Governor activated Phase I of the state’s radio network during an event held at Scotts Bluff National Monument.
 The network uses radio towers and upgraded communications equipment at the Nebraska State Patrol’s Troop E dispatch center, along with radios installed in first responder vehicles to provide an enhanced radio network for the state’s public safety officials in the Nebraska Panhandle.
 Over the next year, the network will be expanded to include public safety personnel in the central and eastern regions of the state.

 “This is a major milestone for Nebraska and I want to congratulate everyone involved on their work to make this first step a reality,” Gov. Heineman said.
 “Achieving interoperable communication is one of our top priorities when it comes to emergency preparedness and response.
 This is a perfect example of the collaboration that makes Nebraska a national leader in emergency preparedness.
 It is Nebraska at its best.”

 The statewide radio network is being developed through a partnership between state government and the Nebraska Public Power District (NPPD).
 While the state was working to develop a dynamic, sustainable way for first responders and state officials to communicate, NPPD was considering options for upgrading its radio network used by utility crews.
 Rather than build two separate radio systems, state and NPPD officials entered into an agreement to share the costs of developing the state radio network.